sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/Lambda/7. Lambda Project - All in one/README.md

      - A confidence score `float confidence`.

 2. **Reusable Regular Function**
+   - Define a regular function is_high_quality that takes a DetectedObject and a floating-point threshold as parameters and returns true if the object's confidence is above the threshold.
+This function represents a reusable, general-purpose check.
    - Implement a function:
      ```cpp
      bool is_high_quality(const DetectedObject& obj, float threshold);